MarkPearlCoZa/Blog_General/_posts/2016-10-14-Staying-Engaged-when-Mobbing.md

 It was also clear that the people who had been "at" the mob up to then but not really "in" the mob had some big gaps in their understanding of what had happened over the last few days.

 It took us several hours, some deep breaths and lots of joking around before we began to have some breakthroughs and gain momentum.
 As understanding began to spread across the whole mob people began to become engaged in the problem.
-All in all we came out of that session better developers.
+All in all we came out of that session better developers - having a deeper understanding of how a section of our system that very few of us had understood up to now.

-#### Time boxed Separations
+### Time boxed separations

 We haven't done time boxed separations yet.
 I'm nervous about making this a regular practice.
-Personally I feel if we get good at strong pairing we will not need to have time boxed separations.
+Personally I feel if we get good at strong mobbing we will not need to have time boxed separations however, that said there is some security in saying we are not going to be dogmatic about a particular approach to tackling work.

-### One other thing to look out for
+#### Mobile phones

 There is one other thing to look out for, that hasn't yet become a thing our team and that is the challenge of mobile phone.

-#### Mobile phones

 Mobile phones frustrate me in mobs.
 I once worked in a team where one member while sitting in the mob spent a large portion of his time on his mobile.